What are LPNs and RNs?

 LPNs who want to stay in healthcare but work outside of nursing can pursue alternative educational paths that can lead to similar careers.
 Examples of these careers include:

-- Dental Hygienists: Clean teeth, examine mouths for gingivitis and other oral diseases, educate patients about oral health and provide preventative dental care.
+- Dental Hygienists: Clean teeth, examine mouths for gingivitis and other oral diseases, educate patients about oral health and can provide preventative dental care.
 The job requires the completion of an associate degree and state licensure.

 - Diagnostic Medical Sonographers: Use special imagining technology that utilizes sound waves to diagnose medical conditions, such as kidney stones.
 An associate degree and certification is typically required for this job.